How many times have you heard someone offhandedly say, “Milwaukee is the most segregated city in America?” Dozens? Hundreds?

 What does segregation feel like?

-That question is the focus of 88Nine’s new multimedia series, Invisible Lines.
-In each episode, Milwaukee residents share their firsthand experiences with segregation, racism and prejudice by recalling stories from their own lives.
+That question is the focus of 88Nine’s film, Invisible Lines.
+In this documentary, Milwaukee residents share their firsthand experiences with segregation, racism and prejudice by recalling stories from their own lives — touching on more subtle divisions fueled by colorism, biracial and queer identity, language, and religion.

 There’s no narrator.
 No script.
 Just conversations between people.